jimzim/rosa/rosa-hcp-starter/MIGRATION_GUIDE.md

 ## 🚀 Overview

 This guide helps you migrate from Classic ROSA clusters to ROSA HCP (Hosted Control Planes).
-The new HCP-only CLI is designed exclusively for HCP clusters, which represent the future of OpenShift on AWS.
+This new version of the `rosa` CLI is designed exclusively for HCP clusters, which represent the future of OpenShift on AWS.
+While the command remains `rosa` for familiarity, this version no longer supports Classic clusters.

 ## ⚠️ Key Differences